SuzannaLin/GEE_LULC/README.md

 The code started from the work by Tassi, A. and Vizzari, M. You can find their paper here: https://www.mdpi.com/2072-4292/12/22/3776

-My poster will (upon review) be presented at Geo For Good.
-You can see it here: https://docs.google.com/presentation/d/1FLgNKJnxJEUCdXjH4T4flQgdsl-871PmXkrJ1CDhgqQ/edit?usp=sharing&resourcekey=0-hUdA-un_jGq8UlVZwyk6UA
+I presented this work in poster format at Google's 2022 Geo For Good.
+You can see it here: